The flip map and involutions on Khovanov homology

-Recall that a \textit{strongly invertible knot} consists of a knot $K$ and an orientation-preserving involution $\tau$ of $S^3$ that preserves $K$ (setwise); moreover, the fixed point set of $\tau$, called the \textit{axis}, is an unknotted $S^1$ that intersects $K$ at two points.
+Recall that a \textit{strongly invertible knot} is a knot $K$ with an orientation-preserving involution $\tau$ of $S^3$ that preserves $K$ (setwise).
+The fixed point set of $\tau$, or the \textit{axis}, is necessarily an unknotted $S^1$ by the resolution of the Smale Conjecture.
+The axis is required to intersect $K$ at two points.
 After removing one point from the axis, one can view $\tau$ as rotating by $\pi$ around the axis in $\RR^3$.
 A \textit{symmetric diagram} is a choice of the projection plane that is fixed by $\tau$.
 There are two types of symmetric diagrams for a strongly invertible knot: the \textit{intravergent diagram}, where the axis is perpendicular to the projection plane, and the \textit{transvergent diagram}, where the axis is on the projection plane.
 See Figure \ref{fig two diagrams for si knots} for illustration.

-Given a symmetric diagram of $K$, The strong inversion $\tau$ induces an involution on the corresponding Khovanov chain complex by applying $\tau$ to the cube of resolutions.
+Given a symmetric diagram of $K$, the strong inversion $\tau$ induces an involution on the corresponding Khovanov chain complex by applying $\tau$ to the cube of resolutions.
 Two types of symmetric diagrams induce two involutions on the Khovanov homology of $K$.
 It has remained an open problem whether these involutions coincide.
 Our next result provides an affirmative answer; see Theorem \ref{thm si knots explicit ver} for the explicit statement.

 \begin{thm} Let $K$ be a strongly invertible knot.
-Then the algebraic involutions induced from the intravergent diagram and the transvergent diagram of $K$ on $\Kh(K)$ coincide. \end{thm}
+Then the involutions induced from the intravergent diagram and the transvergent diagram of $K$ on $\Kh(K)$ coincide. \end{thm}